Council Meeting

 This report provides an update on the introduction of the Cumberland Design Excellence Panel.
 It seeks adoption of an interim Design Excellence Panel Policy to enable establishment of the Panel, as well as details on the Design Excellence Procedures, expressions of interest for panel members, and proposed fees and charges.
 The report also seeks endorsement for further work to be undertaken to support the Cumberland Design Excellence Panel, including consultation on the Design Excellence Panel Policy and consideration of design competition provisions.

-4. Endorse that further work is undertaken to support the Cumberland Design Excellence Panel, including consultation on the Design Excellence Panel Policy and consideration of design competition provisions.
+Recommendation That Council: 1.
+Adopt the Design Excellence Panel Policy as an interim policy to enable establishment of the Panel; 2.
+Receive and note the Design Excellence Panel Procedures to support the delivery of the Interim Policy; 3.
+Receive and note recommendations for Panel members to form the Cumberland Design Excellence Panel; and 4.
+Endorse that further work is undertaken to support the Cumberland Design Excellence Panel, including consultation on the Design Excellence Panel Policy and consideration of design competition provisions. |

 Report